serby/jshint-config/Readme.md

 Putting a copy in your project root will ensure that the project always has the same jshint config even if your global .jshintrc config changes.
-Also it allow you to put project specific predefs that don't belone belong in your global.
+Also it allow you to put project specific predefs that don't belong in your global.

      curl https://raw.github.com/serby/jshint-config/master/jshint-config.json > .jshintrc
      git add .jshintrc